Stem cell and bone marrow transplants

 Once your white cell count recovers, you can go out normally again.
 Ask about this at your appointments.
 You don’t want to avoid socialising unless you have to, and it’s easy for your doctor or nurse to forget to tell you when you can relax these restrictions.

-It is a good idea to go back part-time at first, until you have got some of your strength back.
-Talk to your employer or teachers about this.
-You might also want to think about whether you would like them to talk to your colleagues or other students about your illness and treatment.
-Or you might prefer to do this yourself.
+You might also want to think about whether you would like them to talk to your colleagues or peers about your illness and treatment.
+Or you might prefer to talk to them yourself.

 Physical activity is a great way to help you feel better, both physically and emotionally.
 It can help to reduce tiredness (fatigue) after treatment.
 How much you can do will depend on how fit you are and how you feel.
 You will probably have days when you don’t have so much energy.
 Listen to your body and build up slowly.